bcurnow/certSync/README.md

 # certSync
-Bash script to keep certificates in sync from a certificate auth enable central certificate server.
+Bash script to keep certificates in sync.

+It supports two modes:
+- `http` - Downloads the certificates from a URL which is secured with mTLS
+- `directory` - Synchronizes two directories (e.g. the certBot live directory to another directory)

-I manage certificates on my local network with a combination of a custom OpenSSL CA for client-auth and Let's Encrypt for everything else.
+This was built to handle my local network which I manage with a combination of a custom OpenSSL CA for mTLS and Let's Encrypt for everything else.

 I wanted to way to manage the renewals across the various machines as some certificates are shared (I have a wildcard cert for my internal domain) and I didn't want to configure certbot everywhere.

-I settled on have a single machine manaages all the Let's Encrypt certificates as well as own the client autentication OpenSSL CA and then expose those certificates (and keys) via Nginx.
+I settled on having a single machine which manaages all the Let's Encrypt certificates (with certBot) as well as the mTLS OpenSSL CA. I then expose those certificates (and keys) via Nginx with mTLS.

-However, to avoid the security issue of having private keys available to just anyone, I locked down the instance so the only authentication was via mTLS.

 # Nginx Configuration